Absence of contagion changes whole Greek game

 "Whoever gets scared in this game loses," Greek Prime Minister Alexei Tsipras said this week as a three-month impasse threatens cash shortages ahead of critical debt repayments.

-But the much-feared financial contagion - dubbed 'euro crisis 2.0' by forecasters at the turn of the year - has not materialised for euro zone governments sitting across the table.
+But the much-feared financial contagion - dubbed 'euro crisis 2.0' by forecasters at the turn of the year - has not materialized for euro zone governments sitting across the table.

 And few if any investors expect the talks to be electrified by any sudden market blowout - eye-watering gyrations in local Greek markets notwithstanding.
 Borrowing costs across the euro zone hover near record lows, euro zone equities are within a whisker of 7-year highs and the euro currency has held in a five-cent range for two months.